Configure boundary groups for System Center Configuration Manager

 By default, Configuration Manager creates a default site boundary group at each site.

-To configure boundary groups, you associate boundaries (network locations) and site system roles, like distribution points, to the boundary group.
-This helps associate clients to site system servers like distribution points that are located near the clients on the network.
+To configure boundary groups, associate boundaries (network locations) and site system roles, like distribution points, to the boundary group.
+This configuration helps associate clients to site system servers like distribution points that are located near the clients on the network.

 Clients use a boundary group for:

 - To find a site system server that can provide a service, including:

 - State migration points